Redkiller5451/Powerplay/README.md

 effects might change depending on their alignement.

 ### Pirate
-On Roundstart, I duel a card, silencing them and preventing them from using their abilities.
+On Roundstart, I duel a card.
+If I duel my alignement, I die.
+If not, they die.

 ### Psychopath
 Every night, I kill a card.
 I kill Good if I am Evil, and Evil if I am Good.